 Laughter decreases the release of adrenaline and cortisol, two of the worst culprits in weakening the immune system.
 Studies suggest that similar to exercise, laughter releases endorphins that the body uses to fight pain and depression.

 Len, Peter and Laurie Laughing

-Research done at the University of Maryland Medical Center shows that “Laughter is similar to exercise in that it decreases blood pressure, increases muscle flexion, improves overall performance of the heart’s muscular functions, and possibly wards off heart disease.”
+Research done at the University of Maryland Medical Center shows that “Laughter is similar to exercise in that it decreases blood pressure, increases muscle flexion, improves the overall performance of the heart’s muscular functions, and possibly wards off heart disease.”

 Roberta Gold, recreation and humor therapist based in California said, “The physiological processes the body undergoes during laughter are relaxing.
-Your circulatory system works better, you oxygenate your blood better, and you feel better afterwards, physiologically and emotionally.
+Your circulatory system works better, you oxygenate your blood better, and you feel better afterward, physiologically and emotionally.
 The benefits of comedy aren’t just physical.
 While laughter improves the body’s physiological processes, a sense of humor is paramount to mental health.
 Laughter stimulates positive emotions and encourages a more positive outlook.”

 Research at the University of North Carolina determined that a positive mental state—such as one brought on by humor—increases open-mindedness, creativity, and the capacity to adapt to change.

 Experts also speculate that a sense of humor goes hand-in-hand with higher levels of “emotional intelligence” which determines a person’s ability to handle their feelings and understand the emotional states of others.

 Humor has also been linked to improved test scores.
 In a study at Johns Hopkins University Medical School, researchers divided students in a graduate biostatistics class into 2 groups.
 They administered identical exams to each group, except that one set of tests had humorous instructions.
 Students who received the amusing exam scored significantly higher than those with the ordinary directions.